Home health care in Canada is transforming, no doubt about it. Getting medical help no longer requires dragging yourself to a clinic or hospital.

 How to Access Home Health Care Services

-If you believe you or a loved one qualifies for home health care services, here’s how to get started:
+If you think you or a loved one qualifies for home health care services, here’s how to get started:

 1. Contact Local Health Authorities: Reach out to your provincial or territorial health authority to inquire about available home health care programs.
 They can provide information on eligibility criteria and available services.